Swiftgram/Telegram-iOS/README.md

 - TestFlight beta: link in the [chat description](https://t.me/swiftgramchat)
 - Help translate Swiftgram: https://translate.swiftgram.app

 Swiftgram's compilation steps are the same as for the official app.
-Below you'll find a complete compilation guide based on the official app.
+Below you will find a complete compilation guide based on the official app.

 # Telegram iOS Source Code Compilation Guide